AdrianFernandez32/zodtradingmacro/README.md

 When stopping the macro, it must complete the loop to stop fully.
 So DON'T PANIC – once you find the perfect enchantment, press the stop key and wait until the macro closes the villager's menu.

 ## Notes
+### Next steps
+I'll be working on making this automatic, which will allow you to stay idle and choose which enchantments you want, stopping the loop once it finds them.
+Everything will remain in vanilla.

 Enjoy!
 If you’d like to thank me, you can follow or subscribe to my Twitch channel: https://www.twitch.tv/imcapitanzod 🐱‍👤